-To study definitions of IoV, the following pseudo-code was applied in Scopus database, directly as “definition” AND “internet of vehicles” AND (LIMIT-TO (EXACTKEYWORD, “Vehicle To Vehicle Communications”) OR LIMIT-TO (EXACTKEYWORD, “Vehicular Ad Hoc Networks”)) AND (LIMIT-TO (DOCTYPE, “re”)).
-Execution of the code has resulted in 15 documents (it was decided that the review paper may become the most significant and complex when definitions are expected—this is the reason of document type limitation in the abovementioned pseudo-code).
-Before the presentation of the IoV definitions study, it is worth mentioning what were the main subjects of certain review papers.
-The most often convergence point of the reviews focused on VANETs—from the following publications: [22,23,31,36].
-The number of review papers on VANETs in comparison to IoV may mean that any research on the VANETs is treated as more serious and complex and especially related to the historical values of the original term.
-The review paper [26] focused on autonomous vehicles, whereas the contributions [38,43] were directly concerned IoVs in transportation and automation (it is worth underlining that in the case of [38] a timeline of IoV development was included).
+To study definitions of the IoV, the following pseudo-code was applied in the Scopus database, directly as “definition” AND “internet of vehicles” AND (LIMIT-TO (EXACTKEYWORD, “Vehicle To Vehicle Communications”) OR LIMIT-TO (EXACTKEYWORD, “Vehicular Ad Hoc Networks”)) AND (LIMIT-TO (DOCTYPE, “re”)).
+Execution of the code resulted in 15 documents (it was decided that the review paper may become the most significant and complex when definitions are expected—this is the reason for document-type limitation in the above-mentioned pseudo-code).
+Before presenting the study on IoV definitions, it is worth mentioning what the main subjects of certain review papers were.
+The most common convergence point of the reviews focused on VANETs and were drawn from the following publications: [22,23,31,36].
+The number of review papers on VANETs in comparison to the IoV may mean that any research on VANETs is treated as more serious, complex, and especially related to the historical values of the original term.
+The review paper [26] focused on autonomous vehicles, whereas the contributions [38,43] were directly concerned with IoVs in transportation and automation (it is worth underlining that in the case of [38] a timeline of IoV development was included).
 Meanwhile, in [44,45] the review process was mostly focused on V2V and V2I.

 The definitions, given in Table 1, were divided into several cohorts.
-Firstly, it is worth mentioning definitions of IoV given by specific purposes and assumptions as in the case of [25,46].
-The second cohort consists of definition through a conceptual transfer of various terms into IoV as for [47–49].
-The next cohort consists of the definition given by applications [50].
-A broad cohort is the one given of IoV through V2V or/and I2V [25] (p.
+Firstly, it is worth mentioning definitions of the IoV given for specific purposes and drawn from specific assumptions, as in the case of [25,46].
+The second cohort consists of definitions compiled through a conceptual transfer of various terms into the IoV, as with [47–49].
+The next cohort consists of definitions given by applications [50].
+The broad cohort reflects the cohort that defines the IoV through V2V or/and I2V [25] (p.
 225), [44] (p.
 17), [46] (p.
-88), or in full scale by V2X [25] (p.
+88), or in full-scale by V2X [25] (p.
 259, 261).
-Finally, the direct IoV definitions’ cohort consists of those given in [34,38].
+Finally, the cohort including direct IoV definitions consists of those given in [34,38].

 Table 1.
 Definitions of IoV.